-5. The maritime legislation drafting project will be an original written work submitted by the candidate in the form of a project of law dealing with a subject within the syllabus of the Institute and which relates to the specific needs of the candidate's country.
+5. The maritime legislation drafting project will be an original written work submitted by the candidate in the form of a project of law incorporating an international maritime convention relating to a subject within the M.Hum. programme structure into the national legislation of the candidate's country.